SonetAD/WikiTalk/README.md

 #### greatings
 This function makes sure that raw_function will work perfectly.If any unexpected issue happens,this fintion will takes care of it.

+####wikisearch
+This function actually do all type of search including wipedia & news search.

 ## Developer and License info
 This project has been created ubder the MIT license.